ankitscse27/-OmniCalc-The-Tkinter-Scientific-Calculator/README.md

-# -OmniCalc-The-Tkinter-Scientific-Calculator
-OmniCalc: The sleek, dark-mode scientific calculator for students and pros.
-Built with Python, it masters advanced trig, logs, and more with a secure engine and full keyboard support

-🚀 Engineering Scientific Calculator 🚀
+OmniCalc: The Tkinter Scientific Calculator
-A feature-rich, modern scientific calculator built with Python and Tkinter.
-This project provides a fully functional calculator with a sleek, dark-themed user interface, responsive design, and robust error handling.
+OmniCalc is a sleek, feature-rich scientific calculator built with Python and Tkinter.
+Designed with a modern dark-mode UI, it's perfect for students and professionals who need a powerful yet intuitive tool for advanced calculations.

-(To create a GIF like this, you can use a free tool like ScreenToGif or LICEcap.
-Upload the GIF to a site like Imgur and paste the link here.)

 ✨ Key Features
-This calculator goes beyond the basics, offering a wide range of scientific and engineering functions:

 🔢 Standard Arithmetic: Addition, subtraction, multiplication, and division.

 🔬 Scientific Functions: